lmissbach/MCC_OAG_code/README.md

 # MCC_OAG_code
 This private repo tracks the progress on scraping OAG

+### 03/04
+Scraping produces a report but only on the connection berlin - Munich, must make sure that it generates
+- 1) more than one connection , so not only from berlin to mum but from berlin to all the airports in the UK for example
+- 2) make sure that it can download more than one report at the time in the Job bin

+Also, add a commented out code in case theres the need to select a specific time frame

 ### 27/03
 - Working of OAG, next steps complete the code with the comments and add the segment thing to solve the error I get
 - Try to download